Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

 <!--- NEU-->
 ## Initiate a delivery

-If your company supports the delivery of an offer, you can initiate a delivery.
+If your company supports the delivery of an offer, you can easily initiate a delivery.

 #### Prerequisites

-- At least one offer is added to the bill list, see [Record the sales](./02_SelectOffer.md).
+- At least one offer is added to the bill list, see [Record a purchase](./02_SelectOffer.md).
 - The *Delivery allowed* setting is activated.
 For detailed information, see [Deliveries allowed](../UserInterface/02a_GlobalSettings.md#deliveries-allowed).
-- The sale is assigned to a customer and the full address is available, see [Assign a purchase to an existing customer](03_EditBillList.md#assign-a-purchase-to-an-existing-customer)
+- The purchase is assigned to a customer and a delivery address is available, see [Assign a purchase to an existing customer](03_EditBillList.md#assign-a-purchase-to-an-existing-customer)

 #### Procedure
 *POS > Sales > Select store and pay desk > Tab CASHPOINT*